FDA Accepts Atara Biotherapeutics’ Resubmission of BLA for Tabelecleucel

 “The acceptance of the tab-cel resubmission moves us 1 step closer towards making this first-of-its-kind treatment available to patients in the United States,” Cokey Nguyen, PhD, the president and chief executive officer of Atara, said in a statement.1 “We continue to work closely with the Pierre Fabre Pharmaceuticals team to help prepare for the potential launch in the US.”

-“We are working closely with our partner Pierre Fabre Laboratories, the FDA, and the third-party manufacturer to address the feedback to support marketing approval for Ebvallo,” Nguyen said in a January 2025 statement.1 “Once the third-party manufacturer good manufacturing practice (GMP) compliance issues have been adequately addressed, we will file for a resubmission...
+“We are working closely with our partner Pierre Fabre Laboratories, the FDA, and the third-party manufacturer to address the feedback to support marketing approval for Ebvallo,” Nguyen said in a January 2025 statement.1 “Once the third-party manufacturer good manufacturing practice (GMP) compliance issues have been adequately addressed, we will file for a resubmission....
 Atara and its partner Pierre Fabre remain confident in the potential of Ebvallo and are committed to bringing this potential first-in-class medicine to United States patients with EBV+ PTLD who have limited treatment options and significant unmet need.”

 The BLA is supported by data from the pivotal phase 3 ALLELE clinical trial (NCT03394365) and other studies that cumulatively include greater than 430 patients with multiple diseases.
-Notably, a 48.8% objective response rate was observed in ALLELE (P < .0001) in the most up to date data, and according to Atara the safety profile of tab-cel in the trial was favorable and in line with earlier analyses.
+Notably, a 48.8% objective response rate was observed in ALLELE (P < .0001) in the most up-to-date data, and according to Atara, the safety profile of tab-cel in the trial was favorable and in line with earlier analyses.

-Tab-cel is approved in the Europe Union, the United Kingdom, and Switzerland for the treatment of relapsed/refractory EBV+ PTLD in patients aged 2 years and older who have received at least 1 prior therapy.2 In January 2025, Atara stated that a manufacturing facility located in Thousand Oaks, California, operated by FUJIFILM Diosynth Biotechnologies, a separate third-party manufacturer from the one identified in the aforementioned CRL, had recently gained approval from the European Medicines Agency to manufacture tab-cel.3 Tab-cel has previously received FDA breakthrough therapy designation for rituximab-refractory EBV-associated lymphoproliferative disease and FDA orphan drug designation for EBV-positive post-transplant lymphoproliferative disorders.
+Tab-cel is approved in the European Union, the United Kingdom, and Switzerland for the treatment of relapsed/refractory EBV+ PTLD in patients aged 2 years and older who have received at least 1 prior therapy.2 In January 2025, Atara stated that a manufacturing facility located in Thousand Oaks, California, operated by FUJIFILM Diosynth Biotechnologies, a separate third-party manufacturer from the one identified in the aforementioned CRL, had recently gained approval from the European Medicines Agency to manufacture tab-cel.3 Tab-cel has previously received FDA breakthrough therapy designation for rituximab-refractory EBV-associated lymphoproliferative disease and FDA orphan drug designation for EBV-positive post-transplant lymphoproliferative disorders.

 REFERENCES